37 Best Things to Do in Langkawi [2023 Updated]

 6. Grab A Photo At Eagle Square

 Otherwise known as Dataran Square, this beautiful spot is an unmissable attraction of the Langkawi island and one of the most easily recognisable landmarks.
-Thanks to its impressive architecture and landscape, the square is designed in the shape of an eagle in the formation of a 12-metre-tall statue.
+Thanks to its impressive architecture and landscape, the eagle square is designed in the shape of an eagle in the formation of a 12-metre-tall statue.
 Surrounded by terraces, bridges, scenic miniature fountains, this is one photo opportunity that you will not want to miss.
 Families and visitors can come and enjoy a relaxing morning or evening stroll around the square or watch the ferries come and leave from the harbour.

-7. Go Snorkelling at Payar Island
+7. Go Snorkelling at Pulau Payar Marine Park

 8. Catch Some Malaysian Rays